kavia-common/thai-accountant-assistant-226192-226201/accountant_database/README_SCHEMA.md

 - Executes SQL **one statement at a time** via the MySQL CLI
 - Is **idempotent**:
   - `CREATE TABLE IF NOT EXISTS ...`
-  - `INSERT ...
-ON DUPLICATE KEY UPDATE ...` for seed data
+  - Seed data uses `INSERT ...
+ON DUPLICATE KEY UPDATE ...` for safe re-runs

-## How data flows (high level)

-1. User uploads:
-   - Bank statement PDF/CSV or receipt image/PDF → stored as an `uploads` row.
-2. Extraction creates:
-   - `transactions` rows (line items) referencing the source `uploads` row.
-3. Classification assigns:
-   - `classifications` row per `transactions` row with category/vendor/tax tags.
-4. Reporting generates:
-   - `reports` snapshots (JSON) for summary and P&L.
-5. Reconciliation runs:
-   - `reconciliation_runs` + `reconciliation_results` mapping transactions to receipt uploads.

-## Tables (core)
+## Core tables

 ### `users` (optional)
-Minimal user table for attribution and overrides.
+Minimal user table for attribution.

 Key columns:
 - `email` (unique)